abraaolevi/dbfit/README.md

 You can cancel a transaction using `$dbfit->getConnection()->cancelTransaction();`

+### Changelog
+* v1.0.1
+  - Some bugfixes at ConnectionManager
+* v1.0.0
+  - Initial version

 ### Roadmap
 * `select` method that returns result data
 * `insert` method that returns `insert_id`